carbon-language/carbon-lang/docs/designs/language-design-overview.md

 themselves modeled as values; specifically, compile-time constant values.
 However, in simple cases this doesn't make much difference.

-We'll cover more types as we go through the language, but the most basic types are the following:
+We'll cover more [types] as we go through the language, but the most basic types are the following:

 - `Int` - a signed 64-bit 2’s-complement integer
 - `Bool` - a boolean type that is either `True` or `False`.
 - `String` - a byte sequence suitable for storing UTF-8 encoded text (and by convention assumed to contain such text)

+The [primitive types] section outlines other fundamentals such as other sized integers, floating point numbers, unsigned integers, etc.

 ### Basic functions